Rohith2320/rag-research-assistant/README.md

 - [ ] Paper-level summary index for 30+ paper collections
 - [ ] LLM-as-judge evaluation using RAGAS framework
 - [ ] Fine-tuned domain-specific embedding model
+- [ ] Multi-document iterative retrieval for cross-paper inventory questions

 ---

 ## What I Learned

-Building this project taught me the practical gap between "RAG tutorial" and "production RAG system":
+The biggest gap between a RAG tutorial and a real system is that tutorials stop at the point where things start getting hard.

-- **Chunking strategy** matters as much as the model — fixed-size chunking vs. semantic chunking produces measurably different retrieval quality
+**Chunking strategy matters as much as the model.** Started with 500-character chunks, retrieval quality was visibly worse.
+Moving to 1000 with overlap and switching to RecursiveCharacterTextSplitter improved results before touching any retrieval logic.

-- **Retrieval failures and generation failures** are distinct failure modes requiring different fixes
-- **Hybrid search** consistently outperforms pure vector search on domain-specific technical content
-- **Evaluation design** is as hard as system design — keyword matching revealed its own failure modes
+**Retrieval failures and generation failures need different fixes.** When the system gave a wrong answer, the instinct was to blame the LLM.
+Half the time it was the wrong chunks being retrieved upstream.
+Distinguishing the two made debugging dramatically faster.

+**Hybrid search is worth the complexity.** Adding BM25 alongside vector search specifically helped with exact technical strings like file paths, version numbers, and field names that semantic search consistently missed.

+**Evaluation design is its own engineering problem.** Two test questions failed due to keyword mismatches in my own evaluation suite, not system failures.
+Building the eval revealed as much about the system as building the system did.

 ---

 ## Author

 **Rohith Reddy Kar**
-MS in Applied Information Technology (Machine Learning) — George Mason University
+MS in Applied Information Technology (Machine Learning) - George Mason University

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-0A66C2?style=flat&logo=linkedin)](https://linkedin.com/in/rohith-reddy-kar-76536226a)
 [![GitHub](https://img.shields.io/badge/GitHub-Follow-181717?style=flat&logo=github)](https://github.com/Rohith2320)